lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/MTCS/TMA/Simonyi-LOTO-procedure.rst

 .. warning::

-    To perform this procedure formal LOTO training must have been received; refer to the TMA LOTO Procedure video
+    To perform this procedure formal LOTO training must have been received; refer also to the `TMA LOTO Procedure video <https://drive.google.com/file/d/1rOvu1ITDCm0HNepfvoBWMzhGZkMPkKnH/view>`_

 .. _Simonyi-LOTO-procedure-Procedure-Steps: